Two Rode Together: Plot

-Guthrie McCabe is the marshal of the town of Tuscosa, supplementing his income with a percentage of the profits of local businesses, including the saloon run by his mistress Belle.

-When relatives of Comanche captives, including frontierswoman Marty Purcell, demand that the American army find their lost loved ones, U.S. Cavalry officer Major Frazer uses a combination of military pressure and financial incentives to coax ex-scout McCabe to ransom any he can find.
+Guthrie McCabe is living the good life as Tuscosa town marshal, supplementing his income with a percentage of the profits of local businesses, including the saloon run by his mistress, Belle.
+Meanwhile, the white relatives of Comanche captives, including frontierswoman Marty Purcell, arrive at the territorial army fort and demand that the American army find their lost loved ones.
+The fort commander, U.S. Cavalry officer Major Frazer, uses a combination of military pressure and financial incentives to coax ex-scout McCabe to ransom any white captives he can find.
 He assigns Lt.
 Jim Gary, a friend of McCabe's, to accompany him.
 They travel into Comanche territory, where McCabe and Gary bargain with Chief Quanah Parker and find four white captives.
 Two women, Freda Knudsen and Hannah Clegg, refuse to go back, but McCabe and Gary succeed in returning with a teenaged boy named Running Wolf and a Mexican woman, Elena de la Madriaga.
 Elena is the wife of Stone Calf, a militant rival of Quanah's.
-The evening the two men leave camp with their "rescued" captives, Stone Calf tries to take back his wife and is killed by McCabe, much to Quanah's satisfaction.

-Running Wolf clearly hates white people, and no one will accept him, but a severely traumatized and broken woman is convinced that he is her long-lost son and claims him.
-When she tries to cut his hair, he kills her.
-The settlers decide to lynch the boy, despite Lt.
-Gary's attempt to stop them.
-As the boy is being dragged off, Marty realizes to her horror that he is her long-lost brother, but is powerless to stop the mob.
-As for Elena, she finds herself ostracized by white society, deemed a woman who "degraded herself" by submitting to a savage rather than killing herself, which her Catholic faith forbade her to.
-Meanwhile, she and McCabe have fallen in love, exemplified when he, backed by Gary, gives the soldiers and their wives a dressing down for their treatment of Elena.
-Then McCabe discovers that Belle has taken his simple-minded deputy as a lover, and got him elected to replace McCabe as marshal.
-After one last humiliation from Belle, Elena decides to go to California, and McCabe happily decides to go with her.
-As they leave, Lt.
-Gary tells Belle that his friend "finally found something that he wants more than ten percent of."
+In the evening, the two men leave the Indian camp.
+They split up, with each taking back their "rescued" captives: McCabe takes back Elena and Gary takes back Running Wolf.
+In the evening in camp, McCabe now alone with Elena, senses that Stone Calf is in the vicinity and that he is in great danger.
+At the campfire, McCabe positions Elena next to him and puts his arm around Elena to entice Stone Calf into action.
+When Stone Calf emerges from the bushes, McCabe draws his pistol and shoots him dead.